BlockDevsUnited/Whitepaper/README.md

 - Delhi, India

 The goals of the meetups are:

-● To provide hands on developer training
+- To provide hands on developer training
-● To train local blockchain developer talent
+- To train local blockchain developer talent
-● To collaborate on projects small and large
+- To collaborate on projects small and large
-● To provide a meeting place and open learning environment ● To provide community testing and debugging
+- To provide a meeting place and open learning environment
+- To provide community testing and debugging
-● To provide the community access to commonly used developer resources ● To connect developers with teams looking for talent
+- To provide the community access to commonly used developer resources
+- To connect developers with teams looking for talent

 To apply as an organizer for Blockchain Developers United, individuals are expected to commit to hosting a meetup at least once a month.
 Each meetup community may determine aspects of its own

-#### governance, as well as influence decisions over the governance of BDU as a whole.

 ## Meetups